 Plan Around the Tides

-The sandbar at Nosy Iranja only appears at low tide.
+The famous sandbar appears only at low tide.
 Because of this, check tide charts before booking a tour so you don’t miss the walk.

 Bring Cash